peterthomashorn/purebundle-package-standard/README.md

 * The package `keywords` MAY be specified.
 Keywords can improve visibility in eventual package registries.
 * The package `license` SHOULD be specified as an abbreviation.
 * The package `compatibility` SHOULD be specified.
 If omitted, it implicitly is interpreted as compatible with all PureBasic platforms and versions.
+* The package `targets` MAY be specified.
+See more information below under _Build Targets_.

 ### Source Code